A1exLemesios/node-server/README.md

 ### Wanna play with the code?

-- Open `app.js` in your favorite code editor.
+- Open `app.js` in a code editor.
+Check out [Atom][5] or [Sublime Text][4] if you don't have one.
- - Some popular and easy to use editors are [Sublime Text][4] & [Atom][5].

-- Make your changes

- - Why not add another route/page?
-E.g 'Our Team' page.
+- Make your changes.
+E.g Add another page/route, perhaps an 'Our Team' page.

 - Restart the server

  - Press `CTRL + C` in your terminal to stop the server and then run it again:

+ - Check out [nodemon][10] if you don't want to restart the server each time you make changes

 ```bash